Tips for successful weight loss

 - Plan your meals ahead of time.
 Most people who eat healthy plan most of their meals ahead of time so that they don’t binge as much on unhealthy food.
 Figure out which meals you’ll be eating at home for the week ahead.
 Make a grocery store list for those meals and snacks.
 Stick to your list when you go shopping.

 - Track your food and fitness.
 There are many free tools that can teach you what to do and track your progress.
-For example, you can find a personalized healthy eating plan using the MyPlate Checklist Calculator.
+For example, you can find a personalized healthy eating plan using the MyPlate Plan tool.
 You also can get weight-loss advice and track your weight over time.
 In one study, women who used a food journal lost an average of 6 pounds more than women who did not track their eating.1

 - Make just one change at a time.
 It can be difficult to change everything you eat all at once.
 Pick one small healthy eating goal and work on that until you can reach that goal most of the time — or until you figure out why that goal will not work for you.
 Then pick another healthy eating goal.